-The Ngorongoro Crater is the world’s largest collapsed volcano, forming a spectacular bowl of about 265 square kilometres with sides up to 600metres deep.
-This 14 kilometres of natural wonder shelters close to 30.000 animals.
-Overlook this amphitheatre, with an impressive and breathtaking beauty, on a private safari.
+The Ngorongoro Crater is the world’s largest collapsed volcano, forming a spectacular bowl of about 265 square kilometers with sides up to 600 meters deep.
+This natural wonder shelters close to 30.000 animals.
+Overlook this amphitheater, with an impressive and breathtaking beauty, on a private safari.

 All big wildlife

 Nearly all the big wild animals can be seen in the Ngorongoro Crater.
 The crater is the scene for elephants, lions, cheetahs, hippos, wildebeests, monkeys, zebras, flamingos and the rare black rhino.
 There are however no giraffes in the crater.
 Their legs prevent these animals from making the steep descent into the crater.